fireblocks/fireblocks-network-link/v2/api-validator/README.md

 - `src/client` contains the API client.
 - `tests` contains the API validation tests.
   - The tests use the client in `src/client` to communicate with the server.

+## Troubleshooting

+If the tests fail catastrophically, it is possible to run the tests in three separate
+groups:

+1. `npm run test:self` unit-tests validation tool's code.
+If these tests fail, there is something wrong with the tool itself.
+2. `npm run test:sanity` tests server functionality that is critical for the rest of the tests.
+If these tests fail, there is either a configuration problem or the server doesn't work properly.
+Usually, if these tests fail, most of the server tests will fail too.
+3. `npm run test:server` runs the rest of the tests.
+These tests assume the sanity tests pass.